cben0ist/cben0ist.github.io/index.md

 <h3>Contact Me</h3>
 For a more detailed resume, check my <a href="https://www.linkedin.com/in/christophebenoist/" target="_blank">LinkedIn profile</a>.

-To contact me, feel free to use the form and the email address available at the bottom of this page.
+<br>To contact me, you can email me at <a href="mailto:christophe.benoist@gmail.com">christophe.benoist@gmail.com</a> or use the form available at the bottom of this page.